 Medically Reviewed By: Lauren Guilbeault

-It is common for brothers and sisters to argue, fight, and have competition amongst each other; however, up to a point, it can turn into bullying, and there signs that there is more than sibling rivalry going on.
-This article will go over some signs of sibling bullying and also provide ways to stop it from persisting at home.
+It is common for brothers and sisters to argue, fight, and compete amongst each other; however, at some point, it can turn into bullying.
+And there are likely signs that there is more than sibling rivalry going on between the children and adolescents in your house.
+This article will go over some signs of sibling bullying, and also provide ways to stop it from persisting at home.

 Bullying Has Harmful Intent